dgodovich/personal_logseq/pages/Preventing %3Ci%3EEngrailed-1%3C___i%3E activation in fibroblasts yields wound regeneration without scarring.md

 	                activation and promotes wound regeneration by ENFs, with recovery of skin appendages, ultrastructure, and mechanical strength.
 This finding suggests that there are two possible outcomes to postnatal wound healing: a fibrotic response (EPF-mediated) and a regenerative response (ENF-mediated).
 - Attachments
 	- [PDF](zotero://select/library/items/Y82M2X5M) {{zotero-imported-file Y82M2X5M, "Mascharak et al. - 2021 - Preventing Engrailed-1 activation in fibroblasts yields wound regeneration without scarring.pdf"}}
+- Answering the next question of where do the adult fibroblasts come from